 That’s another reason you’ll need to shake the tots during cooking (I’ll cover this below).

 A helpful bit of advice is that you can use a cooking spray like canola oil, available in any supermarket to spray the food with.
 Doing so helps the food crisp better while cooking.

 That goes not just for potato foods like french fries but also wings, chicken, and other types that are more fun to eat when crunchy on the outside.
 It’s a tip I picked up from my Cuisinart toaster oven/air fryer owner’s manual.

-To use cooking spray with an air fryer, put the food inside then lightly coat the top of the food until it look slightly wet.
+To use cooking spray with an air fryer, put the food inside then lightly coat the top of the food until it looks slightly wet.
 You won’t need much – just enough to see on the top of surfaces.

 How long should I cook frozen tater tots?

 I carefully recorded cooking times while checking the tots every few minutes to get perfectly cooked tots.
-My larger air fryer (a 3.7 quart Cosori unit) and the smaller one, a 1.2 qt Dash personal air fryer, both were done after 25 minutes cooking time.
-In both cases I shook the contents after 15 minutes and re-sprayed the canola oil.
+My larger air fryer (a 3.7 quart Cosori unit) and the smaller one, a 1.2 qt Dash personal air fryer, both were done after 25 minutes of cooking time.
+In both cases, I shook the contents after 15 minutes and re-sprayed the canola oil.